kalviumcommunity/S62_Super_niche_chatrooms/README.md

 > Key Features :

-1. **Chatroom directory**: A list of exisiting niche chatrooms with weird descriptions.
+1. **Chatroom directory**: A list of existing niche chatrooms with weird descriptions.
 2. **Create your own chatroom**: Users can create their own charooms by providing a name and description.
 3. **Real-time messaging**.
 4. **Search and join**: A search bar to find chatrooms by keywords or themes.